 - How to Help Your Computer Perform Even Better

 Norman Vincent Peale

-Clean booting means starting up your operating system with only those drivers and startup programs that are essential for it to function.
+A clean boot in Windows 10 starts up your operating system with only essential drivers and startup programs.
 Thus, your Windows boots up as minimalistically as possible – without any third-party applications or services.
-So, only Microsoft services are running, which makes your OS environment literally pristine.

-We also recommend you to create a system restore point:
+We also recommend you create a system restore point: